 - Plagiarism Supplement

 Violating the honor code has serious implications in every case, but the consequences for an international student can be especially grave.
-This is because violation of the honor code has but a single penalty: immediate expulsion from the University.
+This is because violation of the honor code leaves one with two primary outcomes: electing to take an Informed Retraction, which results in a one year suspension, or being found guilty at Honor Trial the consequence of which is expulsion from the University.

 Suspension or expulsion from UVA has the impact of automatically terminating the legal status of a student with F-1 or J-1 status.
 If you have questions or concerns about UVA's honor code and how it could affect you as an international student, please contact ISO.